sidecartridge/sidecart-site-dev-docs/configuration.md

 ### Hosting Floppy Images on microSD

-To use the SidecarT board's floppy emulation feature, the floppy images must reside in a specific directory on a FAT16-formatted microSD card.
+To use the SidecarT board's floppy emulation feature, the floppy images must reside in a specific directory on a FAT16 or exFAT formatted microSD card.

-1. **MicroSD Preparation**: The first requirement is a FAT16-formatted microSD card.
+1. **MicroSD Preparation**: The first requirement is a FAT16 or exFAT formatted microSD card.
 Instructions can be found in the [How to format the microSD card](/how_to#format-the-microsd-card) guide.

 {: .note}
 If you've already set up ROM Emulation, your microSD is likely formatted appropriately, and you can bypass this step.